 Majority Report: The second substitute bill be substituted therefor and the second substitute bill do pass.
 Signed by 9 members: Representatives Goodman, Chair; Pellicciotti, Vice Chair; Hayes, Assistant Ranking Minority Member; Appleton, Chapman, Griffey, Holy, Orwall and Pettigrew.

 Minority Report: Do not pass.
 Signed by 2 members: Representatives Klippert, Ranking Minority Member; Van Werven.

 Staff: Omeara Harrington (786-7136).

 An ombuds is an appointed person or office charged with representing the interests of the public or a particular group by providing information and receiving, investigating, and addressing complaints regarding a system or agency.
-Washington has several ombuds offices, including the Family and Children's Ombuds, the Education Ombuds, The Health Care Authority Ombuds, the Ombuds for Self-Insured Workers, the Long-Term Care Ombuds, and the Developmental Disabilities Ombuds.
+Washington has several ombuds offices, including the Family and Children's Ombuds, the Education Ombuds, the Health Care Authority Ombuds, the Ombuds for Self-Insured Workers, the Long-Term Care Ombuds, and the Developmental Disabilities Ombuds.

-The Department of Corrections Internal Ombuds.
+Department of Corrections Internal Ombuds.

 The Department of Corrections Offender Grievance Program.

 The DOC has a formal grievance process overseen at the facility level by grievance coordinators.
 Only incidents, polices, or practices within DOC jurisdiction that affect an offender personally and that do not have an established appeals process are grievable.
 Examples of grievance topics include: conduct of employees or other offenders, health services, policies, prison operations, and food services.
-The grievance program contains an appeals system that allows an offender to request review at a higher level if he or she is not satisfied with a response.
+The grievance program contains an appeals system that allows an offender to request a review at a higher level if he or she is not satisfied with a response.